 Meet your dad.
 Alec Ryder was one of the first humans to travel through a mass relay, and later completed the Alliance’s gruelling N7 training to confirm his status as one of humanity’s best soldiers.
 According to his assessment in the Pathfinder team briefing, he fought the Turians on Shanxi in the First Contact War, and served as a military attache to the Citadel in the 2160s.

 A skilled scientist as well as a soldier, he became interested in artificial intelligence “as a means of human advancement” (an interesting choice of words).
-On a possibly related note (see 'SAM', below), if you’re wondering where your mum’s gone, apparently that will be addressed.
+His pursuit of this illegal technology led to him being dishonorably discharged from the Alliance military, which conveniently freed him up for the Andromeda Initiative.

-Alec begins the game as Pathfinder for the Andromeda Initiative’s human expedition – a role which you, as one of his kids, later inherit, so there’s a strong chance Alec won’t be around for long.
-As the human Pathfinder he works closely with Jien Garson, the Initiative’s founder; they appear side by side in the early trailers, some of which Alec also narrates.
+Alec begins the game as Pathfinder for the Initiative’s human expedition – a role which you, as one of his kids, later inherit.
+As the human Pathfinder he’s worked closely with Jien Garson, the Initiative’s founder; they appear side by side in the early trailers, some of which Alec also narrates.
 His voice actor is Clancy Brown, whom you may recognise from Starship Troopers, The Shawshank Redeption, and the Warcraft movie (but don’t hold that against him).